M1m1c11/justgaminglancer/README.md

 - Nebula LODS.
 - Procedural skybox distant light (to get rid of static effect due to warp).
 - When procedural star system generation is done, figure out to "scan" for their markers.
+- Keep spawned stellar systems in space for a while (number of systems simultaneously).

 ## How to
 You can download one of the pre-compiled binary in the [releases](https://github.com/roalyr/GDTLancer/releases) section.